-This course has been certified by UN DPO Integrated Training Service (ITS) and is based on the UN's Comprehensive Protection of Civilians (CPOC) training materials and on UN Security Council Resolutions relating to PoC.
+This course has been certified by UN DPO Integrated Training Service (ITS) from 2014 to 2022.
+The extension of this certification is currently under consideration.
+The contents are mainly based on the UN's Comprehensive Protection of Civilians (CPOC) training materials and on UN Security Council Resolutions relating to PoC